Buspirone: Side effects

 Known side effects associated with buspirone include dizziness, headaches, nausea, tinnitus, and paresthesia.
-Buspirone is relatively well tolerated, and is not associated with sedation, cognitive and psychomotor impairment, muscle relaxation, physical dependence, or anticonvulsant effects.
+Buspirone is relatively well tolerated and is not associated with sedation, cognitive and psychomotor impairment, muscle relaxation, physical dependence, or anticonvulsant effects.
 In addition, buspirone does not produce euphoria and is not a drug of abuse.
-Dyskinesia, akathisia, myoclonus, parkinsonism, and dystonia were reported associated with buspirone.
-It is unclear if there is a risk of tardive dyskinesia or other movement disorders with buspirone.

 Overdose

 Buspirone appears to be relatively benign in cases of single-drug overdose, although no definitive data on this subject appear to be available.
 In one clinical trial, buspirone was administered to healthy male volunteers at a dosage of 375 mg/day, and produced side effects including nausea, vomiting, dizziness, drowsiness, miosis, and gastric distress.
 In early clinical trials, buspirone was given at dosages even as high as 2,400 mg/day, with akathisia, tremor, and muscle rigidity observed.
 Deliberate overdoses with 250 mg and up to 300 mg buspirone have resulted in drowsiness in about 50% of individuals.
-One death has been reported in a co-ingestion of 450 mg buspirone with alprazolam, diltiazem, alcohol, cocaine.
+One death has been reported in a co-ingestion of 450 mg buspirone with alprazolam, diltiazem, alcohol, and cocaine.